 5 community owned and managed renewable energy systems have been installed; contributing to energy access for increased production and processing of agricultural products.

-Prevention of gender-based violence
+Prevention of gender-based violence (GBV)

 Norwegian Church Aid believes it is only the people and the communities themselves that can bring about lasting change.
 We implement our programmes together with local partner organisations and in close contact and coordination with the local government.